rebeca-gimenez/guided-python-projects/README.md

 | 1 | [Fundamentals of Computing Specialization](#fundamentals-of-computing-specialization) | 7 | 91 | 20 | [link](https://coursera.org/share/1747c8e31dca9e845a27820482c94501) |

 ## Fundamentals of Computing Specialization
-The [Fundamentals of Computing Specialization from Coursera](https://www.coursera.org/specializations/computer-fundamentals) prepares students for **Advanced Computer Science Courses**.
+The [Fundamentals of Computing Specialization from Coursera](https://www.coursera.org/specializations/computer-fundamentals) prepares students for **Advanced Computer Science Courses**.<br>
-The Python projects were made in [CodeSkulptor](https://py2.codeskulptor.org/), a browser-based Python interpreter offered by Rice University
+The Python projects were made in [CodeSkulptor](https://py2.codeskulptor.org/), a browser-based Python interpreter offered by Rice University.<br>
+**Code is not public to comply with Coursera's Honor Code.**
 | # | Course | Hours |
 | ----------- | ----------- | ----------- |
 | 1 | [An Introduction to Interactive Programming in Python (Part 1)](#an-introduction-to-interactive-programming-in-python) | 19 |